Ms. Rebecca Rose Ramaswamy

 She was also a civil action practice legal intern for the Bronx Defenders, a legal intern for the Brennan Center for Justice, a student clinician for the Sexuality and Gender Law Clinic at Columbia Law School, a legal intern for the ACLU's Voting Rights Project, all in New York, and a marketing coordinator for Leadership Asheville in North Carolina.

-Her sister Rachel and her brother Ravi and Robert are also GHS alumni, and her mother Carol is a member of the CASD board of education.
+Her sister Rachel and her brothers Ravi and Robert are also GHS alumni, and her mother Carol is a member of the CASD board of education.